luquinhasreidelas/luquinhasreidelas/README.md

 - 👋 Hi, I’m @luquinhasreidelas
 - 👀 I’m interested in get rich
-- 🌱 I’m currently learning talk about the lives of others
+- 🌱 I’m currently learning about the lives of others
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me just don't arrive